Wolox/jenkins-github-job-creator/README.md

   > nohup irb authorize.rb&
  ```

 You can kill the process by running `ps ax | grep nohup` and killing it.
+If you can't see the process pid and you know its running you can get the pid by running `netstat -l -p | grep 4567`.

 ## Nginx configuration ##